CodeWithNachi/docker-with-nachi/Lesson-02.md

  * Docker containers do not have their own kernel.
 They use the host systems kernel.
 By doing so, dockers are much more leaner then VMs
  * They are also generally tweaked to do one thing and that one thing well.
 So all the unnecessary proccess are generally striped off.
  * Docker does not provide a way for the container to have a UI.
 However UI processes could be run (if we need) in the container and we could connect using a remote desktop softare.

+# Experiment 10
+ * Another way to copy files

+# Experiment 11
+ * Stop and restart the image

+# Experiment 12
+ * commiting and starting a container

 # Experiment 04
  * Spin up a new container
  * File is lost